longjianli/longjianli.github.io/_misc/apply-econphd.md

 ## Other considerations
 - Letters need to be (mostly) written by economics professors (to be credible).
 This means that you need to take some economics courses.
 If you are not an economics major, one option is to go to a master program first.
 - GRE is used only for screening.
 A near-perfect score in GRE quantitative is necessary but otherwise irrelevant.
 - Statement of Purpose and Diversity Statement are mostly irrelevant.
+If you have time writing these, study more mathematics instead.
-- Programming becomes important once you get into grad school.
+- Programming skill becomes important once you get into grad school.
 Learn programming languages.